 Once the wax and butters are melted you are going to add the oil.
 This is measured by volume and can be any cosmetic oil.
 I personally like jojoba or grape seed oil.
 Both of these oils are “dry” oils, meaning they absorb into the skin readily.
 Rosehip seed oil is also lovely.
 Olive oil can be used but it will have a more oily feeling to it.

 To make this extra special you can infuse the oil with herbs.
 I chose calendula for mine.
-If you’ve never infused an oil before you can learn how in this Herbal Basics video.
 You can also use an oil that hasn’t been infused with herbs.

 When the oil is added to the melted materials the wax and butters may harden a bit.